Zorz42/jaclang/README.md

  PROJECT MADE BY JAKOB
 // -------------------------- //

-INSTALLATION CAN BE SEEN AT install/README.md
+INSTALLATION CAN BE SEEN AT: install/README.md

  * Jaclang is trying to achieve as small compiled binaries as possible.
  *